fieldtrip/website/faq/how_is_the_segmentation_defined.md

           white: [256x256x256 double] % probabilistic map of the white matter
             csf: [256x256x256 double] % probabilistic map of the cerebrospinal fluid

 The tissue type of each voxel can be represented in the FieldTrip structure in two different ways, which are mutually exclusive.
-The representation can be either _"probablistic"_ or _"indexed"_.
+The representation can be either _"probabilistic"_ or _"indexed"_.
 The remainder of this page explains the difference between the two representations.

 ## Probabilistic representation